F-I-D-O/Manuals/manuals/Ubuntu/Linux Manual.md

 3. disconnect
 4. connect to the server again
 5. run `screen -r` to recconect to the session and see the results of the command.
+1. after the command is finished, exit the screen session with `exit`

 Sometimes, the server does not detect the connection failure and do not allow you to resume the session (step 5).
 In this way, we need to find the screen session ID and perform a detach and atach:
 6. `screen -ls`